-We’ll cover these rules, and the penalties for violating them, your options if you can’t afford a car seat or booster seat, and some other frequently asked questions about Ohio car seat laws.
+In addition, if you can’t afford a car seat we will review your options as well as other frequently asked questions about Ohio car seat laws.

 Ohio law says that children should ride rear-facing as long as possible.
 The rear-facing position is safer than forward facing.
 They should ride rear-facing for at least the first year and can stay rear-facing up to 4 years of age.
 They should stay in a rear-facing seat until they reach the highest height and weight for the seat.